Tudyx/ai-dataloader/README.md

 ## Highlights

-- Random or sequential `Sampler`.
+- Iterable or indexable (Map style) `DataLoader`.
-- Customizable `Sampler`
+- Customizable `Sampler`, `BatchSampler` and `collate_fn`.
-- Default collate function that covers most of the type of the he standard library that can go in a tensor, supporting nested type.
+- Default collate function that will cover most of the uses cases, supporting nested type.
-- Customizable collate function
+- Shuffling for iterable and indexable `DataLoader`.

 Feel free to [read the doc](https://docs.rs/ai-dataloader/) that contains tutorials for [`pytorch`](https://pytorch.org/) user.